otis22/vetmanager-rest-api/README.md

 1. Model name validation in uri()
 1. Simplify apiKey and token authorization
 1. Sorting, Filtering and others
+1. Get all sorted and filtered records from model

 ```php
 use GuzzleHttp\Client;